In 2021, 807 children were screened at 3 elementary schools in Burnet county.

 FOLLOW UP CARE

-For children requiring additional dental care, we will work with local dentists to give students and parents referrals to providers who accept Medicaid/CHIP.
-A small treatment fund may be available to help children who cannot afford treatment, but do not qualify for Medicaid or CHIP.
+For children requiring additional dental care, we will work with local dentists to give students and parents referrals to providers.
+A small treatment fund may be available to help children who cannot afford treatment.

 The duration of the program is 3 days.
 Consent forms are first sent home with students.
 Then a screening exam is scheduled to determine areas of concern followed by treatment a week later.